BruceWang3077/EECS216/ProductFinder/README.txt

 	2)open the command line terminal from the directory, and use the command "python main.py" to run the program

 ## Get start
+To run the program, you may:
+    1)open ProductFinder directory in Pycharm, VScode or any other IDE and run the main.py.
+    2)open the command line terminal from the directory, and use the command "python main.py" to run the program

 After running the program, you will see the following interface:
 ```bash
 Welcome to the ProductFinder!